letv1nnn/Parking-Space-Monitoring-System/README.md

 # Face Recognition System

 ## Description
 This project is a basic face detection system using OpenCV's Haar cascade classifiers.
-It detects faces and eyes from a video file and displays them with annotations.
+It detects faces from a video file and displays them with annotations.
 NOTE: Review the code in the main file, there are several placeholders for the files and dependencies.

 ---